 Stand alone motion triggered cameras, like game or trail cameras, can also be used ins spots where no electric power is readily available, or for where a very covert approach is desired.
 For a few hundred bucks, either type of system, or a combination of both can be a valuable tool in combating construction site theft.

 Mobile Security Patrols

 Random security patrols are another great option for building sites.
 Patrols offer a high visibility option for construction site security and can be performed at any interval, at any time of day.
 Construction sites are most often patrolled at night and on weekends when there is usually no one at the site working.
 Periodically checking job sites for unusual activity, especially on weekends is a strategy recommended by law enforcement agencies.

-Periodic random patrols will portray a high security presence during periods when there is nobody around at the site.
-Since all of our patrols include detailed reporting and time stamped images, these reports can be a vital asset in cataloging construction progress and what equipment and materials are present on the site during each patrol.
+Periodic random patrols will portray a high security presence during periods when there is typically nobody around at the site (times that thieves target).
+Since all of our patrols include detailed real time reporting and time stamped images, these reports can be a vital asset in cataloging construction progress and what equipment and materials are present on the site during each patrol.

 Secure your construction site

 The combination of both camera traps and mobile patrols will ensure that your construction site is safe and will make it an undesirable target for thieves and vandals.

 Let’s have a look at how All Cape Security Patrol’s construction site security services could have helped in the case of the theft described in the article above.
 First off, the security patrol units would have discovered the theft sooner than 2 or 3 weeks by comparing previous reports against the present.
 Secondly, the electronic surveillance equipment and camera traps could have aided in the identification of the thieves themselves, or may have given investigators solid enough evidence to lead to a quick arrest in the case.